 Our progress to date

-As we relaunch our work in Ethiopia, we have identified Farmer Managed Natural Regeneration (FMNR), and seedling nurseries as the primary planting methods for this region.
+As we relaunch our work in Ethiopia, we have identified Farmer Managed Natural Regeneration (FMNR), and seedling nurseries as the primary restoration methods for this region.
 Using these methods to reforest the Dawuro zone will help address the devastation deforestation has had on the area, such as decreased water resources, increased landslides, and degraded landscapes.
-In the next year, our goal is to launch eight project sites across the country to help reforest once highly degraded areas, all while providing new opportunities for economic self-sufficiency to communities experiencing extreme poverty.